 The $49.95 3lb bag of miniature assortments chocolates, extra strong ginger candies for $81.95 (complete with 4 fake ingredients and no real ones) and the $19.95 10 fl oz coco mango sauce all in Belize currency and all qualify high on the scale for crazy pricing.

 Highly Entertaining and Sometimes Strange

 Some other interesting stuff around town.
-If you have been following Ambergris Caye News, you will know that the San Pedro Town Council is revamping Central Park and starting the process of moving the souvenir vendors.
-Closer to the sea for now then long range plan is the west side of town.
+If you have been following Ambergris Caye News, you will know that the San Pedro Town Council is revamping Centra Park and have started the process of moving the souvenir vendors.
+Closer to the sea for now then long-range plan is the west side of town.
 The bottom pics show some of the changes going on in the park.
 The top two bike shots I added for fun, I liked that the first guy was carrying his ride – I am sure he was feeling a little bah humbug.

-And of course since I started with Christmas news it is fitting to finish with a Christmas Collage.
-Well known dynamic duo decked their cart.
+And of course, since I started with Christmas news it is fitting to finish with a Christmas collage.
+A well-known dynamic duo decked their cart.
 Kelly and Mukul Kanabar (owners of Red Ginger and Blue Water Grill restaurants) made their cart a little festive and added a touch candylicious.
 Followed by a few more Christmas themed pictures as decorations start going up around town.